Genesis 9 – God’s Covenant with Noah and Creation

 A. God’s covenant and instructions to Noah.

 1. (1-4) Instructions for living in a new world.

 So God blessed Noah and his sons, and said to them: “Be fruitful and multiply, and fill the earth.
 And the fear of you and the dread of you shall be on every beast of the earth, on every bird of the air, on all that move on the earth, and on all the fish of the sea.
 They are given into your hand.
 Every moving thing that lives shall be food for you.
 I have given you all things, even as the green herbs.
 But you shall not eat flesh with its life, that is, its blood.”

 b.
-Every moving thing that lives shall be food for you: And, even as Adam received instructions for eating (Genesis 1:29-30, 2:15-17), so does Noah.
-Yet now, Noah receives specific permission to eat animals, permission Adam was not given (as far as we know).
+Every moving thing that lives shall be food for you: Even as Adam received instructions for eating (Genesis 1:29, 2:15-17), so did Noah.
+Yet now, Noah received specific permission to eat animals, permission Adam was not given (as far as we know).

 i.
-Perhaps this was because the earth was less productive agriculturally after the flood, because of the ecological changes.
+Perhaps this was because the earth was less productive agriculturally after the flood, because of the ecological changes mentioned in Genesis 9:1-3 and 8:22.
 Therefore God gave man permission to eat meat.

 c.
-The fear of you and the dread of you shall be on every beast of the earth: If man now ate animals, then God would help the animals.
-For their protection God put in them a fear of mankind.
+The fear of you and the dread of you shall be on every beast of the earth: If man now could and would eat animals, then God would help the animals.
+For their protection, God put in them a fear of mankind.

 d.
-But you shall not eat flesh with its life, that is, its blood: God also commands Noah that if animals are eaten, there must be a proper respect for the blood, which represents the life principle in the animal (Leviticus 17:11, 17:14 and Deuteronomy 12:23).
+But you shall not eat flesh with its life, that is, its blood: God also commanded Noah that if animals were killed and eaten, there must be a proper respect for the blood, which represents the life principle in the animal (Leviticus 17:11, 17:14 and Deuteronomy 12:23).

 i.
 The importance of the idea of blood in the Bible is shown by how often the word is used.
 It is used 424 times in 357 separate verses (in the New King James Version).